StarcubeLabs/StarcubeLabs.github.io/_posts/2023-03-13-ldr-postmortem.markdown

 Game development is an exercise in iteration.
 The more loops you can make from design, to implementation, to testing, the more polished of an end product you will have.
 If there are any hiccups in that loop that need to get smoothed out, destroy them.
 Become a T-1000 of annihilating things that get in the way of iterating on your game.
 For example

 - If an art process isn't working, retool that process or throw it out and start simpler
-- If developers need the codebase to be worked on in a special way and stay that way, they should tag everyone that needs to know about that process and make sure they understand
+- If developers need the codebase to be worked on in a special way and stay that way, they should inform other developers
 - If a visual tool is not behaving properly and slowing down your design process, fix it to make sense for your needs before making more design changes
 <br>
 <br>
 ### Get the game working first, iterate/expand on it later

 In the [Pre-jam Setup](#pre-jam-setup) section, I mentioned that selecting work items that I knew we needed was a great idea.
-By that same token, we did run into some feature creep during the jam.
-We knew that we wanted roguelike elements, but we weren't sure which parts of roguelikes we wanted to implement.
+On the flip side, we did run into some feature creep during the jam.
+We knew that we needed roguelike elements for the jam, but we weren't sure which elements of roguelikes we wanted to implement for our game.
 After implementing turn based combat we started churning on game mechanics.
-Some of the features would not be completely fleshed out as gameplay ready until a little later in the jam.
+Some of the features would not be completely fleshed out as finished gameplay mechanics until a later in the jam.
 Some features are still uncommunicated to the player in the end product.

 It is difficult to make a judgement call in the middle of development of when to choose focusing on moving towards the end product vs iterating/expanding out features,mechanics and content for variety.
 I think ultimately this a case by case basis depending on the feature and the decision of the team.
-What is "absolutely necessary to the finished product" vs "wouldnt this be cool?"
+"What is absolutely necessary to the finished product" vs "wouldn't this be cool?"
 Make no mistake though, it is a decision that needs to be made and it does require getting everyone on the same page.

 Games are not a collection of mechanics and features; they are a single essential experience created by smaller impressions.
 To get the clearest picture of how your game works at any point in time, it is important that the game be as close to "deliverable" as possible.
 Meaning if development suddenly stopped at any point, the team could turn in the current scene and it would have the last slice of working features in it.
 <br>